FabioRosado/Niebieski/_posts/2017-11-28-another-post.md

 ---
 layout: post
-title:  "A Featured Post"
+title:  "Another Post"
-subtitle: This is a featured post
-date:   2017-11-24 11:04:12 +0000
+date:   2017-11-28 11:04:12 +0000
-categories: code
+categories: random
-category_icon: <i class="fa fa-code" aria-hidden="true"></i>
-tags: Featured
-image: jantine-doornbos-398339.jpg
+image: johannes-plenio-377226.jpg
 ---

-This is a featured post, it will show up in the featured bar located in the Blog area.
+This is a post.
+Open up this post to get more information on how to set a featured post.
+This posts will show up under the featured bar located in the Blog area and the latest 3 posts will appear in the _Recent Posts_ in the Home page.
 Open up this post to get more information on how to set a featured post.

 ## Title & Subtitle
 You can provide a subtitle in your front matter with the code `subtitle: <subtitle>`.
 This is great if you want to provide more information about the post.
 The subtitle text is coloured in a grey colour.